Andaz Apna Apna: Legacy

 Several dialogues from this film like "Teja main hu.
-Mark Idhar hai", "Crime Master Gogo, Mogambo ka Bhatija", "Do dost ek cup me chay piyenge" etc., are popular.
+Mark Idhar hai", "Crime Master Gogo, Mogambo ka Bhatija", "Do dost ek cup me chai piyenge" etc., are popular.
 It went on to be an inspiration for the plot element of the Tamil film Ullathai Allitha, the Telugu film Veedevadandi Babu and the Kannada film Galate Aliyandru.
 Andaz Apna Apna did not have a bound script most of the dialogues were improvised by the cast and crew during the shoot of the film.
 The film was featured in Filmfares 100 Days series.
 It was voted as the 2nd best Bollywood comedy film of all time in an online poll conducted by The Indian Express.

 The plot elements of the film were used in many languages as Ullathai Allitha (1996), Veedevadandi Babu (1997), and Galate Aliyandru (2000).
 Andaz Naya Naya is a Bollywood animated 3D film, an official remake of Andaz Apna Apna, but it has been shelved for unknown reasons.
 Producer Sidharth Jain began to question if the film would do any good at the box office because Indian animated films do not get the good market, so Jain shelved the film after being 35% done.

 Robert, the character from the film played by Viju Khote, also makes an appearance in Ajab Prem Ki Ghazab Kahani, a 2009 film also directed by Rajkumar Santoshi.

+The film was re-released with a new 4K restoration by Vinay Pictures and Prasad Film Labs on 25 April 2025, 31 years after its original release.